yaohelan/interop/spec_nfv.rst

 * Deployment scripts to deploy the workload

-  * script to deploy OpenStack

-  * script to deploy OPEN-O
+  * Shell script to deploy OPEN-O

-  * script to deploy vIMS
+  * Python script to call OPEN-O to deploy vIMS

-  * script to deploy a SIP client
+  * Shell script to deploy a SIP client

 * Test scripts to verify the workload

-  * script to confirm OpenStack is working

-  * script to confirm OPEN-O is working
+  * Python script to confirm OPEN-O is working

-  * script to confirm vIMS is working
+  * Ruby script to confirm vIMS is working

 Implementation